crazyBaboon/mcalc/README.md

 ## Compile and run:

-Use the following command:
+On UNIX-like:

     clang main.c -std=c99 -Wall -Wextra -pedantic -O2 -o mcalc -lglfw -lGL -lm -lGLU -lgmp && ./mcalc

-It runs only on **Unix-like** systems, but if there are requests for it, I could release a version for **MS Windows**.
+If there is a request for it, I am happy to release a version for **MS Windows**.

 ## Try calculating the largest prime number known: